United Nations Economic and Social Council Informal Meeting on “Financing a sustainable recovery from COVID-19”

 Finally, this is not the time for creditors to use accounting gimmicks to leave countries with higher debt burdens and higher debt payment service after they received some relief.

-The decisions we make now can ensure that we not only survive this health and economic impacts of the coronavirus, they can also ensure that we emerge from this crisis with more resilience.
+The decisions we make now can ensure that we not only survive the health and economic impacts of the coronavirus, they can also ensure that we emerge from this crisis with more resilience.
 The decisions we make now, can ensure that we emerge from this crisis with the tools to stop the next crisis.